The first question is: Should we have it translated or not?

 Let's leave out of your scope relying on the trainees' ESL skills, something quite variable and unpredictable.
 The extent to which each participant understands written and spoken English varies from one to another.
 At the end of the day, the course benefits to each participant will be a random variable.

-When it’s about training programs, merely having them translated won't always be effective: overall, there are many cultural aspects that may jeopardize training outcomes.
+When it’s about training programs, merely having them translated won't always be effective: there are many pervasive cultural aspects that may jeopardize training outcomes.
 The major concern, sometimes overlooked, is to minimize rejection by trainees.

-Some companies start out doing so under the assumption that “we are an American (or British, or Canadian, etc.) company, so the course is compatible with our organizational culture".
+Some companies start out doing so under the assumption that “we are an American (or British, Canadian, etc.) company, so the course is compatible with our organizational culture".
 An innocent mistake.
 The local operation is (or should be) integrated to the local culture, therefore some care must be taken.
 The worst response that may be expected was well stated by a participant in a translated – however not localized – course: “All this is very good, but it wouldn’t work here.
 If you ever relocate me to world headquarters, I’ll most certainly use it.
 However for the time being I’ll go on doing it the way I know it works here.”

 So, what’s your alternative?

 My proposal is to undertake the localization of the whole training program, centralizing translation.
 As I have done it for a few hundred training programs involving varied media, I wouldn’t have any problem in translating while making all the necessary cultural adaptation under one single set of guidelines.
 As a training consultant, I can readily empathize with the trainer who will lead/facilitate such courses, to redevelop a program with the same content, however with a local flavor.

 Regarding the production of the various materials, I can outsource anyhting that is not economical to have me doing, or I can provide guidance to my client to outsource (or do) it on their own, whichever is most cost-effective.